Yavisth/social_media_analytics/README.md

   ```
 Visit http://localhost:5000 in your web browser to access the application.

--Visit endpoint '/api/v1/posts/', wherein a json in the form of {<"id">, <"content">} can be sent to populate the database.
+- Visit endpoint '/api/v1/posts/', wherein a json in the form of {<"id">, <"content">} can be sent to populate the database.

--Visit endpoint '/api/v1/posts/<post_id>/analysis/', is a celery worker that is an analysis endpoint that returns
+- Visit endpoint '/api/v1/posts/<post_id>/analysis/', is a celery worker that is an analysis endpoint that returns
   the number of words and average word length in a post.

 ##  Database Setup